 Jack Petchey Awards

-SMRAC are pleased to have joined the Jack Petchey Achievement Award Scheme which allows us to recognize the achievements of six young athletes each year.
+St Marys Richmond Athletics Club are proud to be part of the Jack Petchey Achievement Award Scheme which allows us to recognize the achievements of three young athletes (aged between 11-25) each year.
 Awards can be given for commitment, supporting others and achieving personal goals.

 More details on the awards programme can be found on the Jack Petchey Foundation website